Cast Iron Seared Scallops

 • Buy dry or STPP-free scallops.
 Wet scallops are soaked in an STPP solution that adds excess moisture and makes the scallops near impossible to brown.
 Opt for dry or STPP-free scallops for these cast iron seared scallops.

 • Make sure the scallops are completely dry before searing.
 The surface of the scallops should be almost tacky, but not at all wet.
 Use as many paper towels as you need to soak up excess liquid.
-It’s also helpful to place the scallops on a paper towel lined plate (with space between them) and place them in the fridge for several hours before cooking.
+It’s also helpful to place the scallops on a paper towel lined plate (with space between them) uncovered in the fridge for several hours before cooking.
 This helps moisture on the surface of the scallops to evaporate.

 • Avoid overcrowding the cast iron skillet.
 Make sure the scallops have ample room between them so they don’t steam, which can prevent a good sear and cause overcooking.